ManuelSpinola/snitr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of snitr is to …
+The goal of snitr is to download data from SNIT

 ## Installation